ctdax/rhadron-decay/README.md

 - Pythia instance defined with normal pointer rather than unique pointer because Pythia8 could not be loaded into Pythia8ForDecays.h.
 This means that I had to implement a destructor in the .cc file rather than defining the default destructor in the .h file
 - Pythia instance defined with default parameters rather than with an XML that was previously defined in ATLAS
 - XML BuildFiles updated to link the new files
+- `CustomPhysicsList.cc` now adds decay processes to R-hadrons, if available.

 ### Useful links